The Ballad of Beech Dickerson: or The Fine Art of Getting Yourself Killed, Multiple Times, in Roger Corman's Teenage Caveman (1958)

 And that’s because he was part of a trailing party of zealots, led by Grumpus, who is determined to kill the Boy and maintain the status quo.

 Yeah, don’t let that crappy wig fool you.
-That’s our boy, Beach, alright.
+That’s our boy, Beech, alright.

 And it seems only fitting that when the dust settles, with Grumpus dead, the most adorable pack of feral dogs of ever beaten back, and The Beast vanquished and unmasked, Dickerson and his wig are still standing at the end to help defuse that final plot twist.